The closure date for submission of proposals passed on 22 July 2013 at 12:00 CET.

 Acknowledgement form Request for Proposals 2013

-Through the “RFP Acknowledgement Form 2013” applicants could confirm their intention to submit a bona fide proposal and designate its representative to whom communications may be directed.
-This acknowledgement is not a requirement to submit a proposal, but enables RCNF to better identify potential applicants, and communicate with them in.
-If a new consortium submits an acknowledgement of its intention to submit an application, and the collaboration does not work out, the networks (or group of networks) involved are still allowed to submit an application without giving notice.
+Through the “RFP Acknowledgement Form 2013” applicants could confirm their intention to submit a bona fide proposal and designate its representative to whom communications were directed.
+This acknowledgement was not a requirement to submit a proposal, but enabled RCNF to better identify potential applicants, and communicate with them.
+If a new consortium submitted an acknowledgement of its intention to submit an application, and the collaboration did not work out, the networks (or group of networks) involved were still allowed to submit an application without giving notice.